vexip-ui/vexip-ui/docs/en-US/component/auto-complete.md

 # AutoComplete

-Provides some options to help to quick complete when inputing, also can be used as a search input.
+Provides some options to help to quick complete when inputting, also can be used as a search input.

 You may be wondering how it is different from Select with filter options feature?
 Just remember two key words: input and select.